-- the exemption is not detrimental to competition: Test 1; - the exemption is not detrimental to the effective functioning of the internal electricity market: Test 2; and - the exemption is not detrimental to the efficient functioning of the regulated system to which the interconnector is linked: Test 3.
+• the exemption is not detrimental to the efficient functioning of the regulated system to which the interconnector is linked: Test 3.

-1.47.
+1.48.
 This chapter considers the fulfilment of conditions (a) and (f) in two parts:

-• Part 1: Impact on competition and the internal market, and

-Part 2: Impact on the efficient functioning of the regulated systems to which the interconnector is linked.
+- Part 1: Impact on competition and the internal market, and - Part 2: Impact on the efficient functioning of the regulated systems to which the interconnector is linked.